As China’s covid outbreak expands, whole cities and provinces are sealed off and key industries closed

 The surge — and accompanying lockdowns that could severely harm the recovering economy — may force the country to rethink its approach to the virus as much of the world begins to ease pandemic restrictions.
+Hong Kong’s key Hang Seng index plummeted by 5 percent on Monday over covid worries.

 The National Health Commission on Monday reported 2,125 new locally transmitted coronavirus cases across the country.
 Since last week, cities have ground to a halt to stop the outbreak, which comes as the country enters a critical year for transitions in the Chinese leadership, with President Xi Jinping set to take a controversial third term.